Pete Best: Early life

 In 1957, Rory Best saw a large Victorian house for sale at 8 Hayman's Green and told Mona about it.
-The Best family claim that Mona had pawned all her jewelry to place a bet on Never Say Die, a horse that was ridden by Lester Piggott in the 1954 Epsom Derby; it won at 33–1 and she saved her winnings and in 1957 used them to buy the house.
+The Best family claim that Mona had pawned all her jewellery to place a bet on Never Say Die, a horse that was ridden by Lester Piggott in the 1954 Epsom Derby; it won at 33–1, and she saved her winnings and in 1957 used them to buy the house.
 The house, built around 1860, had previously been owned by the West Derby Conservative Club and was unlike many other family houses in Liverpool as it was set back from the road and had 15 bedrooms and an acre of land.
 All the rooms were painted dark green or brown, and the large garden was totally overgrown.
-Mona later opened The Casbah Coffee Club in the house’s large cellar.
+Mona later opened The Casbah Coffee Club in the house's large cellar.
 The idea for the club first came from Best, as he asked his mother for somewhere his friends could meet and listen to the popular music of the day.
 As The Quarrymen, John Lennon, Paul McCartney, George Harrison, and Ken Brown played at the club after helping Mona to finish painting the walls.
 Chas Newby and Bill Barlow joined the Black Jacks, as did Ken Brown, but only after he had left the Quarrymen.
 The Black Jacks later became the resident group at the Casbah, after the Quarrymen cancelled their residency because of an argument about money.

-During 1960, Neil Aspinall became good friends with the young Best and subsequently rented a room in the Bests' house.
-During one of the extended business trips of Best's stepfather, Aspinall became romantically involved with Mona and in 1962 a son, Vincent Roag Best, was born to Aspinall and Mona.
-Aspinall later became the Beatles' road manager, and denied the story for years before publicly admitting that Roag was indeed his son.
+In 1960, Neil Aspinall became good friends with the young Best and rented a room in the Bests' house.
+During one of the extended business trips of Best's stepfather, Aspinall became romantically involved with Mona and in 1962, a son, Vincent Roag Best, was born to Aspinall and Mona.
+Aspinall later became the Beatles' road manager and denied the story for years before publicly admitting that Roag was indeed his son.